sftcd/tek_transparency/uniques/README.md

 [plot of occurrence frequencies](tek-occurrence-count.png).

-We can't of course check that our set of 33.85M TEKS are "random" but we can do some checks for non-randomness:
+We can't of course check that our set of 33.85M TEKS are "random" but we can do some checks for non-randomness.
+Note that these tools are really intended to check the output of an RNG, whereas we're testing the outputs from many phones that have each only contributed a few (14 or less) TEKs (plus the generation of "fake" TEKs that are added by various services totalling a few million).

 - [aeskeys.py](aeskeys.py) is a python script that plots sets of TEKs on a Hilbert curve to allow one to eyeball potentially